-In most U.S. states, employers are free to bind employees with restrictive covenants - which commonly take the form of post-employment restrictions on soliciting clients or employees - as a condition of employment.
-But the wide acceptance of such restrictions in the U.S. does not necessarily translate to other countries.
-And although restrictive covenants may be permitted in some form elsewhere, they are generally much more limited in scope outside the U.S.
+In most U.S. states employers are free to bind employees with restrictive covenants - which commonly take the form of post-employment restrictions on soliciting clients or employees - as a condition of employment.
+The wide acceptance of such restrictions in the U.S. does not necessarily translate to other countries, however, and although restrictive covenants may be permitted in some form, are generally much more limited in scope outside the U.S.